cystema/movielang-ai/README.md

 # MovieLang 🎬

 This project is a movie recommendation system built using AstraDB, LangChain, Langflow, Langsmith, Vercel AI SDK, and Next.js, with data sourced from the TMDB API.
-The system processes user queries and provides personalized movie recommendations in a structured JSON format.
+The system processes user queries and provides personalized movie recommendations.

 **Try it out here**: [MovieLang](https://movielang.shubh.ink/)